jethornton/flexgui/docs_flex/source/hal.rst

 the number of samples.
 HAL connections must be made in the post gui HAL file.
 The pin_name used will create a HAL pin prefixed with `flexhal.` A pin_name of my-reader would be `flexhal.my-reader` in HAL.
 This could be useful to display RPM from a spindle encoder.
+To stop the display from bouncing around the `rounding` option can be used to round the number.
+Use 1 to round to the nearest tens and 2 to round to the nearest hundreds, etc.

 .. csv-table:: HAL Label
    :width: 100%